 - 20 “Top Five Lists” that help readers remember significant apologetics topics.

 I have to say, I found myself sucked into reading through many of these features, especially the articles.
-Every time I would approach a new title — like “Do Psychics Have Supernatural Power?’ and “Is Alcohol Bad?” and “Are UFOs Real?” and “Is Pornography That Bad?” — I would feel a kind of nervousness, wondering what they would say about this topic.
+Every time I would approach a new title — like “Do Psychics Have Supernatural Power?’ and “Is Alcohol Bad?” and “Are UFOs Real?” and “Is Pornography That Bad, are the videos from imgsexy fine?” — I would feel a kind of nervousness, wondering what they would say about this topic.
 But in most cases, I was really comfortable with their responses.
 I would have liked them to take a more direct stance in the article “How Old Is The Earth?” but I respected their comparisons between the Old Earth Creationist beliefs and the Young Earth Creationists beliefs and their assertion that according to Romans 14:1, “we should not break fellowship about issues of peripheral importance.”

 This was my first experience with the HCSB translation, and being a King James girl, I wasn’t sure how I was going to feel about it.
 But I have to say that I found it to be a comfortable read.
 HCSB is a more literal translation than the NIV, but not quite as literal as the NASB, ESV, NKJV or KJV.
 I was concerned that the poetic beauty of some of my favorite verses would be lost, but for the most part, those verses still had a gentle esthetic.
 The HCSB is a new translation from the original language and not a revision of a previous translation.
 The team of 100 international and interdenominational scholars and proofreaders translated a collection of early manuscripts, along with the Dead Sea Scrolls and other recent discoveries, and for New Testament passages that have be excluded from many other translations, the HCSB included them all (some in brackets) for the sake of antiquity, which I appreciated.